watson-developer-cloud/text-bot-openwhisk/README.md

 ### Creating the Watson services

-1. Create an instance of the **Watson Assistant** service (formerly Conversation) and set your credentials by issuing the following commands:
+1. Create an instance of the **Watson Assistant (formerly Conversation)** service and set your credentials by issuing the following commands (our CLI is being updated, for now, use the `create-service conversation` command):
    ```sh
    cf create-service conversation free watson-assistant-text-bot
    cf create-service-key watson-assistant-text-bot theKey